threefoldfoundation/info_sdk/src/6_develop/code/network/code_network.md

 #### 4. Deploy the network to the grid

+Now that we have built a network workload structure which includes the nodes we want to use, here is how to deploy this network as a workload to the grid.

 ##### 4a.
-Now that we have built a network workload structure which includes the nodes we want to use, here is how to deploy this network as a workload to the grid.
+New API, deploy as a workload

 ```bash
 # Deploy the network